Is cortisol the key to a better you?

-Take a look at the graphs below, these are real results from testing we have conducted with our clients (after vitamin D, stress hormone profiling is our most recommended test – for good reason).
+These are real results from testing we have conducted with our clients (after vitamin D, stress hormone profiling is our most recommended test – for good reason).

 Cortisol Graph 1 – first stage of stress hormone dysfunction

-In this graph you can clearly see that every cortisol sample was above the optimal range, indicating that the body is attempting to adapt to acute stress.
-DHEA is within the normal range.
+In this graph you can clearly see that every cortisol sample was above the optimal range, indicating that the body is attempting to respond and adapt to acute stress.

 Cortisol Graph 2 – long term failure to adapt, total burnout

 DHEA is also below the optimal range, indicating long term exposure to chronic stressors, and total adrenal / HPA axis burnout – not pretty!

-Re-balancing stress hormones through appropriate exercise, nutrition, supplement and lifestyle protocols can result in a better body, more happiness, better performance at work, better personal relationships, and an all round better quality of life.
+Optimising stress hormones through appropriate exercise, nutrition, supplement and lifestyle protocols can result in a better body, more happiness, better performance at work, better personal relationships, and an all round better quality of life.

-Remember, too, that exercise also stresses your body – more does not always equal better, and personal trainers who don’t assess stress load prior to designing an exercise protocol are doing a disservice to their clients.
+Remember, too, that exercise also stresses your body.
+More does not always equal better, and personal trainers who don’t assess stress load prior to designing an exercise protocol are doing a disservice to their clients.

 Actively taking control of, and managing, these factors, can have a profound effect on your stress hormones, leading to a better body and a better quality of life!

-Whether it’s a food intolerance, work deadlines, relationships, inappropriate exercise, poor food choices, lack of sleep, finances, the daily commute, an injury – or anything else (!), your body just sees it as stress, and responds in the same way.
+Whether it’s a food intolerance, work deadlines, relationships, inappropriate exercise, poor food choices, lack of sleep, finances, the daily commute, an injury – or anything else (!), your body just interprets it as ‘stress’, and responds in the same way.

-It’s worth taking some time out to actively think about and gain perspective on the factors in your life that add to your total stress load, identify the strategies that can help you, and write down a plan to implement them!
+It’s worth taking some time out to actively think about, and gain perspective on, the factors in your life that add to your total stress load, identify the strategies that can help you, and write down a plan to implement them!